 Approximately 28 days

-It can take longer, especially if one of the larger police forces (for example the Metropolitan Police) are dealing with disclosure under the ‘relevant information’ section.
+However, It can take a lot longer than this, especially if one of the larger police forces (for example the Metropolitan Police) are dealing with disclosure under the ‘relevant information’ section.
 If the local police force have not provided information to the DBS within 60 days, the DBS can escalate your application.

 You can make a request after 60 days to have your application escalated by contacting the DBS on 03000 200 190 or by using their online tracking system.